ocapn/ocapn/draft-specifications/CapTP Specification.md

     exporter` session.
 2.  `receiving-side` This is the receiver's public key `receiver <-> exporter` session.
-3.  `handoff-count` This is a positive integer which MUST be not have been used already in this CapTP session.
+3.  `handoff-count` This is a positive integer which MUST not have been used already in this CapTP session.
 4.  `signed-give` This is the `desc:handoff-give` that is encapsulated in the `desc:sig-envelope` from the gifter.